nilqed/cl-regis/README.md

 rather print directly to the screen with `(format ...)`.

 ## Testing
-We will use the following two examples:
+We will try the following two examples:

 The string from https://github.com/feilipu/ReGIS: